Thesavagecoder7784/Adversarial-Attack-Neural-Networks/README.md

 The BIM attack demonstrates the vulnerability of neural networks to adversarial examples.
 By iteratively applying small perturbations, the attack effectively deceives the model while keeping the changes to the input images minimal.
 This highlights the importance of developing robust defenses against such adversarial attacks.

 ## Projected Gradient Descent (PGD) Attack on the MNIST Dataset
 The Projected Gradient Descent (PGD) is an adversarial attack technique that iteratively perturbs input images to fool a neural network into making incorrect predictions.
 PGD is considered a strong attack as it performs multiple small steps in the direction of the gradient and projects the perturbations back into the allowed epsilon ball, ensuring that the perturbations are within a specified limit.

-### MNIST Dataset
-The MNIST dataset is a collection of 70,000 handwritten digit images, split into 60,000 training images and 10,000 test images.
-Each image is 28x28 pixels and belongs to one of 10 classes (digits 0 through 9).
+Used on the MNIST dataset.

 ### Attack Implementation
 #### Model Training: